 The CONS May Stop You From Traveling Alone

 No!
 Don’t let the small negativities prevent you from starting your solo traveling journey.
-I have been doing this for a long time and I can tell you that I have learned to let the small CONS roll off me like water off a Duck’s back.
+I have been doing this for a long time and I can tell you that I have learned to let most of the small CONS of solo travel roll off me like water off a Duck’s back.

 During times that are potentially negative along my travels, I simply look at the positive side of things.
 I can honestly tell you that since I have started to travel the world, I have become one of the happiest people you have ever met.
 There’s always a positive side to every negative.
 Positivity is a choice.
 Don’t forget that.